6 Reheated Foods that Can Make You Sick!

-Salmonella is really common in birds and undercooking chicken increases your risk of infection.
+Salmonella is quite common in birds, and undercooking chicken increases your risk of infection.

-Check to make sure that all parts are cooked through and that there aren’t any areas that are too pink or juicy.
+Check to make sure that all parts are cooked thoroughly and that there aren’t any areas that are too pink or juicy.

-To prevent digestive problems, eat chicken as soon as it’s cooked and avoid reheating it.
-Chicken is one of the reheated foods that can make you sick if not done right.
+To prevent digestive problems, eat the chicken soon after cooking it and avoid reheating it.
+Chicken is one of the reheated foods that can make you sick if you don’t handle it correctly.

 Although the flavor keeps well, the composition of proteins changes which can cause negative reactions in the stomach.